 (a) When any manufacturer initiates a voluntary emission recall campaign, the manufacturer shall notify the Executive Officer of the recall at least 30 days before owner notification is to begin.
 The manufacturer shall also submit a voluntary recall plan for approval, as prescribed under Section 2114 of these procedures.
 A voluntary recall plan shall be deemed approved unless disapproved by the Executive Officer within 20 days after receipt of the recall plan.

-(b) When any manufacturer, based on enforcement test results or any other information provided or required by the ARB, proposes to initiate an influenced emission recall campaign, the manufacturer shall submit for approval by the Executive Officer an influenced emission recall plan as prescribed by Section 2114 of these procedures.
-The plan shall be submitted within 45 days following the receipt of a notification from the ARB that enforcement test results or other information demonstrate a vehicle or an engine noncompliance.
+(b) When any manufacturer, based on enforcement test results or any other information provided or required by the CARB, proposes to initiate an influenced emission recall campaign, the manufacturer shall submit for approval by the Executive Officer an influenced emission recall plan as prescribed by Section 2114 of these procedures.
+The plan shall be submitted within 45 days following the receipt of a notification from the CARB that enforcement test results or other information demonstrate a vehicle or an engine noncompliance.

 (c) The Executive Officer shall approve the recall plan if the plan contains the information specified in Section 2114 and is designed to notify the vehicle owner and correct the nonconformity in an expeditious manner.
 Notification of vehicle or engine owners and the implementation of recall repairs shall commence no later than the schedule specified under Section 2114(a)(3) and (4), unless the manufacturer can show good cause for the Executive Officer to extend the deadline.